jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/restore-a-subcloud-group-of-subclouds-from-backup-data-using-dcmanager-cli-f10c1b63a95e.rst

 **AIO-DX/Standard subcloud**

-After the controller-0 has been restored and the subcloud becomes online, follow the procedure :ref:`Restore Platform System Data and Storage
-<restoring-starlingx-system-data-and-storage>` to restore the rest of the
-subcloud nodes.
+If the restore playbook completes successfully, the subcloud will be online and ``deploy_status`` will be set to `complete`.
+Only controller-0 will be in unlocked and online state.
+To complete the restore operation, follow the procedure available in :ref:`restoring-starlingx-system-data-and-storage` for restoring the remaining subcloud nodes.

 Resume subcloud audit with the command: